ampl/ampl.github.io/docs/source/solvers/scip/scip-cpx.md

       e.g., "lim:iter=500".

 tech:optionnativeread (optionnativeread, tech:param:read, param:read)
-      Filename of GCG parameter file (as path).The suffix on a parameter file should be .set.
+      Filename of SCIP parameter file (as path).The suffix on a parameter file should be .set.

 tech:outlev (outlev)
-      0*/1: Whether to write GCG log lines (chatter) to stdout and to file.
+      0*/1: Whether to write SCIP log lines (chatter) to stdout and to file.

 tech:outlev-native (outlev-native)
-      0*/1/2/3/4/5: Whether to write GCG log lines (chatter) to stdout and to file (native output level of SCIP).
+      0*/1/2/3/4/5: Whether to write SCIP log lines (chatter) to stdout and to file (native output level of SCIP).

 tech:timing (timing)